 - Teams form their own identities – Teams sit together, choose a name for their team, and begin to form the shared identity of the ART.
 As team discussions and debriefs of exercises occur, they start to learn about each other’s worlds.

-As different as it is, the all-in, big-room training approach remains one of our strongest recommendations and is one of SAFe’s most cost-effective and valuable implementation strategies.
+As different as it is, the all-in, big-room training approach remains a strong recommendation and is one of SAFe’s most cost-effective and valuable implementation strategies.

 Launch the ART

 In this approach, the Agile teams are trained, and the first PI planning session is scheduled in a single week.
-While this may seem daunting, experience has shown that this is the easiest and most pragmatic way to help 100-plus people transition to the new way of working.
+While this may seem daunting, many implementations have shown that this is the easiest and most pragmatic way to help 100-plus people transition to the new way of working.
 There are three elements to this approach:

 - Day 1 – 2 – The Agile team big room training takes place, as described above.